Curriculum standards

 - advocate for culturally safe care

-- consider the values, beliefs, practices, models of health, biological factors, and unique health needs of specific population groups
+- apply knowledge of the values, beliefs, practices, cultural models of health (e.g., Te Whare Tapa Wha for Māori), biological factors, and unique health needs of specific population groups

 Requires some supervision